MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-scatter.md

 Scatter charts work well in many scenarios:

-- Show relationships between two numerical values
+- Show relationships between two numerical values.
-- Plot two groups of numbers as one series of X and Y coordinates
+- Plot two groups of numbers as one series of x and y coordinates.
-- Display worksheet data with pairs or grouped sets of values
+- Display worksheet data with pairs or grouped sets of values.
-- Show patterns in large sets of data
+- Show patterns in large sets of data.
-- Compare large amounts of data points irrespective of time measurements
+- Compare large amounts of data points irrespective of time measurements.
-- Convert horizontal axis into logarithmic scale
+- Convert horizontal axis into logarithmic scale.
-- Substitute for line charts to enable changing horizontal axis scale
+- Substitute for line charts to enable changing horizontal axis scale.

 ### Bubble charts

 You can use a bubble chart in many of the same scenarios as a scatter chart.
 Here are some of the other ways you can use bubble charts:

-- Visually emphasize value differences with variable bubble size
+- Visually emphasize value differences with variable bubble size.
-- Support scenarios with three data series that each has sets of values
+- Support scenarios with three data series that each has sets of values.
-- Present financial data in a visual rather than numerical form
+- Present financial data in a visual rather than numerical form.
-- Display data with quadrants
+- Display data with quadrants.

 ### Dot plot charts